NatalieEO/SIR-Newman-Graph-Experiments/README.md

     - Graph is formed by:
         - Creates a graph with number of nodes n.
         - Divides nodes into groups of size gSize.
-        - Within a group, each node will attempt to form an edge with another node in the same group to reach avgInDegree.
+        - Within a group, each node will attempt to form an edge, with probability p (calculated), with another node in the same group to reach avgInDegree.
         - Once all nodes reach desired avgInDegree, form edges randomly to nodes outside of group to get desired avgNodeDegree.

 - void Graph::createTriGraph(Vsize numberNodes, int gSize, int avgInDegree, int avgNodeDegree, int lastEdgeOut)